LoupVaillant/Monocypher/README.md

     $ make USE_ED25519=true

+If you install Monocypher with the makefile, you also need that option to copy `monocypher-ed25519.h` automatically:

+    $ make install USE_ED25519=true

 Monocypher also has the `BLAKE2_NO_UNROLLING` preprocessor flag, which is activated by compiling monocypher.c with the `-DBLAKE2_NO_UNROLLING` option.